halwachsb/se-scientific-data-management/example/PREPARATIONS.md

 # gnomAD allele frequency example
-Start with creating an account on [Posit Cloud](https://posit.cloud/).
-And create a new workspace for your new R project.
-Alternatively you can open your local R installation.
+Open your local R Studio installation and add a new plain script.

 **Note:** You should append all the commands consecutively in one single R script; the parts have been split only for presentation purposes and to prevent getting lost in a disorganized page on GitHub